wenzel-lab/droplet-sorter-optomechanics/README.md

 <img src="./images/detection_arm_assembly.jpg" height="400">
 </p>

-## Contribution guide
+## Contribute

-This is an open project in the Wenzel Lab in Santiago, Chile; your participation (comments, inputs, contributions, issues) are explicitly welcome!
-Please get involved by extending the project or interacting with us by submitting an issue, or contact us (e.g. [here](https://ingenieriabiologicaymedica.uc.cl/en/people/faculty/821-tobias-wenzel)).
+This is an open project in the Wenzel Lab in Santiago, Chile.
+If you have any suggestions to improve it or add any additional functions make a pull-request or [open an issue](https://github.com/wenzel-lab/droplet-cytometry-optomechanics/issues/new).
+For interactions in our team and with the community applies the [GOSH Code of Conduct](https://openhardware.science/gosh-2017/gosh-code-of-conduct/).

+## License

+[CERN OHL 2W](LICENSE) © Tobias Wenzel.
+This project is Open Source Hardware - please acknowledge us when using the hardware or sharing modifications.